ygimenez/Pagination-Utils/README.md

         .activate();
 ```

-If you want to go even further and change the default buttons' emotes, don't worry, we got you covered:
+If you want to go even further and change the default buttons' actions, don't worry, we got you covered:

 ```java
 JDA bot = ... // Creation of bot client